Nigel Mansell: Television and video games

 Mansell participated in Prince Edward's charity television special The Grand Knockout Tournament (1987).

 There were three video games endorsed by Mansell: Nigel Mansell's Grand Prix (1988, Martech), Nigel Mansell's World Championship Racing (1993, Gremlin Graphics), and Newman/Haas IndyCar (1994).
 Mansell also appeared as a playable driver for Williams in Codemasters' F1 2013.

+Mansell makes a guest appearance in Series 7, Episode 5 of Top Gear, a motoring show presented by Jeremy Clarkson, Richard Hammond, and James May.

+In "Eurocrash", Series 5, Episode 2 of The Grand Tour, another motoring show presented by Clarkson, Hammond, and May, Mansell appears as a wax figure which the presenters "steal" from the Polonia Wax Museum in Kraków, Poland and take with them on their road trip across Central Europe.
+Mansell is also credited as a presenter despite only appearing as a wax figure.

 Personal life

-Mansell has been married to Roseanne since 1975 after meeting as students.
+Mansell married his wife, Roseanne, on 19 April 1975, after having met as college students.

 He lived in Port Erin on the Isle of Man during most of his F1 career until 1995.
 Mansell currently lives in Jersey, Channel Islands.
 He spent 11 years of his life as a Special Constable on the Isle of Man during his driving career, and in Devon after he retired from racing.
 During this period, he also developed a golf course in Devon.

-A keen golfer, Mansell revealed a desire to compete in the British Open Golf Championship and briefly participated in the 1988 Australian Open.
+A keen golfer, Mansell revealed a desire to compete in The Open Championship and briefly participated in the 1988 Australian Open.
+In the late 1980s he bought a sports car dealership in Pimperne in Dorset, naming it Nigel Mansell Sports Cars Ltd.

-Mansell is the owner of the Team UK Youth cycling team.
+Mansell was the owner of the Team UK Youth cycling team.

-Mansell appeared without his moustache in the first half of the 1988 season.
-After his official retirement from Formula One in 1995, he shaved it off.
-The moustache made a re-appearance when Mansell was interviewed by the BBC at the 2014 Japanese Grand Prix.

-His sons Leo and Greg are also former racing drivers, while his daughter Chloe is a designer.
+His sons Leo and Greg are also former racing drivers.

-Helmet

-Mansell raced with a blue helmet with two red and white arrows on each side forming on the front a drawing resembling the Union Jack with the upper angles of the arrows united by a red and white 'U' with the white chin area, when he entered Williams, a blue ring was added on the white part of the helmet.
-His sons Leo and Greg inherited his helmet design, but Leo's helmet has the red chin area and the white part that envelops the visor (not counting the top) is red with white outline, while Greg's helmet has the blue chin area and the white area that envelopes the visor is blue with white outline.
+In addition to the aforementioned Ferrari F40, Mansell has also owned a bronze left-hand drive 1988 Mercedes-Benz (C126) 560SEC that he used to travel to races in Europe and later sold to art critic Brian Sewell, and a red 1984 Audi Quattro.